skoolkid/skoolkit/_sources/extending.txt

 The Udg class provides two methods for manipulating an 8x8 graphic: `flip` and `rotate`.

-.. automethod:: skoolkit.skoolhtml.Udg.flip
+.. automethod:: skoolkit.graphics.Udg.flip
-.. automethod:: skoolkit.skoolhtml.Udg.rotate
+.. automethod:: skoolkit.graphics.Udg.rotate

-If you are going to implement ``#CALL`` methods or skool macros that create animated images, you will need to make use of the skoolkit.skoolhtml.Frame class.
+If you are going to implement ``#CALL`` methods or skool macros that create animated images, you will need to make use of the skoolkit.graphics.Frame class.

 The Frame class represents a single frame of an animated image.

-.. autoclass:: skoolkit.skoolhtml.Frame
+.. autoclass:: skoolkit.graphics.Frame

    .. versionadded:: 3.6